Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: The Component and Architecture of Spiking Neural Networks

-The Leaky-Integrate-and-Fire (LIF) neurons \cite{dayan2001theoretical} and plastic synapses are fundamental and biologically plausible computational elements for emulating the dynamics of SNNs.
-The sub-threshold dynamics of LIF spiking neuron can be formulated as
+Leaky-Integrate-and-Fire (LIF) neurons \cite{dayan2001theoretical} and plastic synapses are fundamental and biologically plausible computational elements for emulating the dynamics of SNNs.
+The sub-threshold dynamics of a LIF spiking neuron can be formulated as

 where $V_{mem}$ is the post-neuronal membrane potential and $\tau_{m}$ is the time constant for membrane potential decay.
 The input current, $I(t)$, is defined as the weighted summation of pre-spikes at each time step as given below.